-Constant change: Insights from twenty years in the design industry
+Constant change: Insights from 20 years in design

 Nearly two decades after attending Savannah College of Art and Design (SCAD), Dan Grossman, Design Director of Industrial Design at Smart Design, is helping to mentor today’s students.
 His recent experiences there sparked some reflection on how the design world has shifted in the past two decades.
 From the expanding number of firms and tools to the streamlining of product design, there are always new opportunities to build upon and new challenges to crack.
 Core77 recently chatted with Dan about his perspective on these changes, the difference of designing as a student versus a professional, and just what it was like being a student at SCAD back in the day.